 Throughout her life, Jo worked on a wide range of issues both at home and abroad.
 The Foundation is bringing to bear the goodwill of both the public and Jo's networks to continue Jo's campaigning on a diverse range of domestic and international issues, including:

 The Foundation is continuing Jo's efforts to develop the routes for women to enter public life and acquire the critical skills and confidence needed to do so.

-In January 2017, a report which was started by Jo ‘The Cost of Doing Nothing’ (available to download here) was launched at an event with Gordon Brown and William Hague.
-Following on from the report, the priority for the next year will be to develop and maintain political support for the full implementation of the Responsibility to Protect framework.
+In January 2017, a report which was started by Jo ‘The Cost of Doing Nothing’ was launched at an event with Gordon Brown and William Hague.
+The Foundation's work continues to develop and maintain political support for the full implementation of the Responsibility to Protect framework.

 (Photo on this page courtesy of the Huddersfield Examiner)